 Learning and teaching

-For every hour spent in formal classes you will be expected to complete further hours of independent study.
+For every hour spent in class, you will be expected to complete further hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.

 The direction of your individual study will be guided by the formal study sessions you attend, along with your reading lists and assignments.
 However, we expect you to demonstrate an active role in your own learning by reading widely and expanding your own knowledge, understanding and critical ability.

 A wide variety of assessment techniques will be used, tailored to the learning outcomes of the different modules.
-These will include poster presentations, technical exercises, critiques of theoretical and methodological proposals in the literature, research reports and essays and extended written analyses of data.
+These will include poster presentations, technical exercises, critiques of theoretical and methodological proposals in the literature, research and lab reports, and essays and extended written analyses.

 In addition to coursework, you will also be assessed on a 10,000–12,000-word dissertation.
 The dissertation is normally an original research project on a linguistic topic that has been agreed with an academic advisor from the department.
-The dissertation is written over the summer and submitted by mid-September.
+Working on your dissertation is an exciting part of your MA, during which you bring your knowledge together, to focus on a specific question.
+The dissertation is written over the summer and submitted by early September.